- Code BUSI2034

 - Describe the challenges in terms of cultural differences in the European Union and implications of management decisions;

-- Explain how the organization of the European Union and European integration impact on organizations and their strategies;
+- Explain how the organization of the European Union and European integration impact on organizations and their strategies; and,

 - Reflect on the emerging evidence about changing nature of business environment in the European Union, its institutions and policies and their impact on organizations.